For information on how the traffic light system works and the latest branch opening hours, see our branch updates page.

 Take a look at your budget and see if there are places you could cut back on spending and start saving to reduce the amount you borrow.
 Our bills calculator can help you work out how much your regular expenses are.
 Building up an emergency fund can help you cope with unexpected bills or big purchases, without having to dip into debt.
 Every little bit helps when it comes to saving, so even if it's just a few dollars a week, see if you can start putting regular savings aside.
 Setting up a separate savings account can help, as it keeps your nest egg separate from your everyday account.

 Depending on how much you’re looking to spend and how quickly you think you could pay it off, a low interest credit card could be a good option for making a big purchase.
 If you’re more interested in getting rewards than paying low interest, then take a look at our Air New Zealand Airpoints™ credit cards.

 Compare interest rates and fees on our credit cards to see which one might suit you.
 Whatever card you choose, you need to be able to pay at least the minimum repayments each month, otherwise you’ll face extra interest and charges.
 At Kiwibank the minimum monthly repayment is calculated as either 5% of your closing balance or $10, whichever is greater.

 If you’re looking to borrow $2,000 or more and are after a fixed interest rate and set repayment amounts, a personal loan might suit you.
 Once your loan is approved you can get the cash as early as the next business day.
 If you know how much you want to borrow, our personal loan calculator will give you an idea of what your repayments might be, how long it could take to pay off and what the total interest might be.

 Interest rates will vary depending on how much you borrow.
-Kiwibank Home Loan customers or Graduate Pack customers are eligible for discounted personal loan interest rates.
+Kiwibank Home Loan customers are eligible for discounted personal loan interest rates.
 See all rates and fees.